ghoulmann/manifesto-anthology/source/2015newclues.rst

 ==========================================
-2015: New Clues (Searls and Weinberger)
+New Clues (Searls and Weinberger, 2015)
 ==========================================

 Preface